You know, in case you were wondering…

 Maybe!
-Time is an obvious factor, and I only choose to blurb books I genuinely love, but you can certainly email me to inquire.
+Time is an obvious factor, and I only choose to blurb books I genuinely love, but you can certainly email me or my agent to inquire.

 Will you do an interview for my blog/visit my school/speak on a panel/participate in the event I’m organizing/Skype with my book club/etc?

 Thank you for thinking of me!
-I am open to all publicity opportunities, barring availability.
+I’m open to all publicity opportunities, bearing in mind availability.
 Please email me so we can discuss your proposal.

 Where else can I find you online?

 Here I am on Twitter, Facebook, Pinterest, Instagram, and Tumblr.
 My Goodreads author page is HERE.
-You can mark Kissing Max Holden “To Read” HERE, and The Impossibility of Us “To Read” HERE.
-Kissing Max Holden‘s Swoon Reads page is HERE, and The Impossibility of Us‘s Swoon Reads page is HERE.
+You can mark Kissing Max Holden “To Read” HERE, The Impossibility of Us “To Read” HERE, and How the Light Gets In “To Read” HERE.
 My Swoon Reads author profile is HERE.
-You can also find me (and many other 2017 debut authors) at The 2017 Debuts.

 Email me at firstname.lastname@example.org, and I’ll do my best to answer.